 MetadataShow full item record

-AIM: The purpose of this study was to examine the effect of intensive practice in table-tennis on perceptual, decision-making and motor-systems.
-Groups of elite (HL=11), intermediate (LL=6) and control (CC=11) performed tasks of different levels.
-METHODS: All subjects underwent to reaction-time-test and response-time-test consisting of a pointing task to targets placed at distinct distances (15 and 25-cm) on the right and left sides.
-The ball speed test in forehand and backhand condition just for HL and LL group.
-RESULTS: In CC group reaction time was higher compared to HL (P< 0.05) group.
-In the response-time-test, there was a significant main effect of distance (P< 0.0001) and the tennis-table expertise (P= 0.011).
-In the ball speed test the HL were constantly faster compared to the LL in both forehand stroke (P< 0.0001) and backhand stroke (P< 0.0001).
+BACKGROUND: The purpose of this study was to examine the effect of intensive practice in table tennis on perceptual, decision-making and motor-systems.
+Groups of elite (HL, N.=11), intermediate (LL, N.=6) and control players (CC, N.=11) performed tasks of different levels.
+METHODS: All subjects underwent to reaction time test and response time test consisting of a pointing task to targets placed at distinct distances (15 and 25 cm away) on the right and left sides.
+Only the HL and LL groups were requested to perform the ball speed test in forehand and backhand condition.
+RESULTS: In the CC group reaction time was higher compared to the HL (P<0.05) group.
+In the response time test, there was a significant main effect of distance (P<0.0001) and the tennis table expertise (P=0.011).
+In the ball speed test HL players were consistently faster compared to LL players in both forehand stroke (P<0.0001) and backhand stroke (P<0.0001).
 Overall, the forehand stroke was significantly faster than the backhand stroke.
-CONCLUSION: We can conclude that table-tennis-players have shorter response-times than non-athletes and the tasks of reaction-time and response-time are incapable to distinguish the performance of well-trained table tennis players of the intermediate player, but the ball speed test seems be able to do it.
+CONCLUSIONS: We can conclude that table tennis players have shorter response times than non-athletes and the tasks of reaction time and response time are incapable to distinguish between the performance of well-trained table tennis players and that of intermediate players, but the ball speed test seems to be able to do it.